 The beach is connected to a man made spa.
 You can hike from the beach to the spa, or take a free tram ride to it.

 It’s hard to sink in the Dead Sea, most people just float.

 Ein Gedi Beach – Great place to see Dolphins in their natural habitat.

 Coral Beach Nature Reserve – Clear water with an underwater coral reef.
 Good for snorkeling, and scuba diving.
 A great place to enjoy coral reefs and beautiful fishes.

 Israel rich history makes it a great place to take a tour.
 You can choose from what type of tour you want, whether is a cultural tour, or religious tours.

-Israel is known for it’s fine hotel and restaurant meals.
+Israel is also known for it’s fine hotels and restaurant meals.

 Electricity in Israel is 230 Volts, alternating at 50 cycles per second.

 If you travel to Israel with a device that does not accept 230 Volts at 50 Hertz, you will need a voltage converter.

 Book now and have the time of your life, let me know about your trip.